PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: WP29 Criteria for High-Risk Processing Requiring DPIA

 \subsection{Application to Social Media Research}

 The WP29 guidelines establish that processing meeting \textit{two or more criteria} typically requires a DPIA.
-Moreover, the more criteria are met by the processing, the more likely it is to present a high risk to the rights and freedoms of data subjects, and therefore to require a DPIA, regardless of the measures which the controller envisages to adopt \cite[p.
+Moreover, the more criteria are met by the processing, the more likely it is to present a high risk to the rights and freedoms of data subjects, and therefore to require a DPIA \cite[p.
 11]{WP29DPIAGuidelines}.
+This assessment operates independently of any measures which the controller envisages to adopt.

 Notably, in the context of social media data, the WP29 explicitly identified two scenarios requiring DPIAs: \begin{itemize} \item Gathering of public social media data for generating profiles \item Storage for archiving purposes of pseudonymised personal sensitive data concerning vulnerable data subjects of research projects or clinical trials \end{itemize}